goodgravy/goodgravy.github.io/content/post/swamp-coolers.md

 Most of the examples online definitely fall in the [ugly](http://lifehacker.com/5583151/set-up-a-super-simple-evaporative-cooler-for-immediate-heat-relief) [but](http://www.instructables.com/id/DIY-baby-swampy-small-evaporative-cooler/) [functional](http://www.instructables.com/id/Swamp-Cooler-1/) camp.

-However, Thibault Faverie's [Cold pot](http://thibault-faverie.com/Cold-Pot) looks amazing, and he provides a high-level overview of the internal gubbins too!
+Then, I found Thibault Faverie's [Cold Pot](http://thibault-faverie.com/Cold-Pot) which looks amazing.
+It uses terracotta as a porous material for the water to evaporate from, and a small fan to move air through it.
+However, I must admit that to my inexperienced eye it looks like it wouldn't be very effective.
+No evaporation occurs within the air stream itself – it relies on the chill of the ceramic being passed through multiple components before it gets into the air.
+I'm pretty sure we can do better.

 ## Where from here?
 I suspect it will be a fairly long process to find something which works well, looks nice, and is easy to put together, so I wanted to get these initial thoughts down now rather than them becoming just another draft post.

-My planned next steps are:
+My planned next steps are – in some order:

 * figure out what to use as a porous material
   * Plan A is a terracotta plant pot